KSSwimmy/Intro-To-UX/Week6CourseWork/Report/README.md

 Fig: Cancel warning message isn’t clear

-Recommendation: Give a clearer more detailed error prevention message when the cancel button is clicked.

 Fig: Click discard and you'll get a prompt with the option to save as draft.
 From Xfinity’s discussion board.

-Recommendation: Create an error prevention for clicking out of the model and for when a user clicks the cancel button.
+Recommendation: Give a clearer more detailed error prevention message when the cancel button is clicked.
+Create an error prevention for clicking out of the model and for when a user clicks the cancel button.

 Finding 2: There is no warning to the user when clicking out to the modal for the create new thread feature.
 Severity: 3